san0808/autoresponder/README.md

 - Introduce rate limiting and quota checks to adhere to Gmail API constraints.
 - Add unit and integration tests for more robust testing.
 - Implement CI/CD pipelines for streamlined testing and deployment.

+## Updates
+- added filters to fetch specific emnails from updates tab and avoid promotional emails and support emails (but still cumbersome as you need to hardcode stuff still )